allegro/allegro.tech/_posts/2015-06-18-Camus-Compressor.md

 ###Current status, plans and source code

-In the future, we plan to add support for creating Hive partitions to tables that provide access to compressed data.
-Code is available via [GitHub repository](https://github.com/allegro/camus-compressor).
+In the future, we plan to add support for creating Hive partitions for tables that provide access to compressed data.
+The source code is available via [GitHub repository](https://github.com/allegro/camus-compressor).
-We have attached build instruction and usage samples.
+We have attached build instructions and usage samples.

 Feel free to use this library and especially to participate.